An Alternative View of Kinks and Sexual Fantasies

 Sexology defines kinks

-This attitude tends to vary.
-In 1891 Kraft Ebbing considered masturbation to be a perversion, and in 1948 Kinsey said that all of us are to some extent bisexual, so there are no “exclusively heterosexual” or “homosexual persons” yet the rate of bisexuality only.
-In 1973 homosexuality that had been previously considered a disorder was delisted from DSM-2, and in 2013 they decided BDSM shall no longer be called a perversion yet a paraphilia and removed this kink from DSM-5.
-While the 2016 ALTSEX conference psychologists make public the thesis of “what can we learn from queer community representatives?”
+This attitude tends to vary from doctor to doctor.
+In 1891, Kraft-Ebing considered masturbation to be a perversion, and in 1948, Kinsey said that all of us are to some extent bisexual, so there are no “exclusively heterosexual” or “homosexual persons.”
+In 1973, homosexuality, which had been previously considered a disorder, was delisted from DSM-2.
+In 2013, psychologists decided BDSM was no longer a perversion, but a paraphilia, and removed this kink from DSM-5.
+Meanwhile, psychologists at the 2016 ALTSEX conference publically asked, “What can we learn from queer community representatives?”

 So then, is kink good — or bad?

-We rarely think about criticizing people we clash on food, music or movies tastes, yet sexual orientation and practices different from the ones we have may result in enmity as emotional as that between the Montagues and the Capulets.
+We rarely think about criticizing people when our tastes in food, music or movies clash.
+However, when someone’s sexual orientation and practices differ from our own, we experience enmity as emotional as that between the Montagues and the Capulets.

-The clan of traditional attitude towards sexuality uses the following adjectives to describe your sex: normal, holy, healthy, natural, conventional, while fantasies and practices of the alternative sexuality clan are referred to as unnatural, abnormal, “way out”, sick, perverted (Culture, Society and Sexuality: A Reader, Second Edition).
+Traditional attitudes towards sexuality use the following adjectives to describe sex: normal, holy, healthy, natural and conventional.
+However, these same attitudes refer to fantasies and alternative sexual practices as unnatural, abnormal, “way out,” sick and perverted (Culture, Society and Sexuality: A Reader, Second Edition).

-But what shall facts tell us about such adjectives?
-The natural features inherent in us suggest conclusions about naturalness and healthiness of searching for variety — both in fantasies and in partners.
+But what do facts tell us about such adjectives?
+Our inherent natural features suggest that it’s natural and healthy to search for variety — both in fantasies and in partners.

-Yes, you’ve got it right.
-We not only suggest you treat the variety in kinks and fantasies in the same positive way that we do.
-But we also propose that you search for your own way without relying on standard patterns and find out what kind of attitude to sexual variety you enjoy living with.
+Yes, that’s right.
+We not only think that you should approach kinks and fantasies with a positive attitude and an open mind — we also propose that you search for the way that is right for you.
+Don’t rely on standard patterns, but experiment and find out what kind of attitude toward sexual variety you enjoy living with.

-More about sexual fantasies – in article “Cultivating Sexual Desire In Monogamous Relationship”.
+Read more about sexual fantasies in the article “Cultivating Sexual Desire In Monogamous Relationships.”